samherring99/starsnft/README.md

 This repository also contains a real example of the workflow for:

-1. Algorithmically generating a set of NFTs wiith tiered rarity structure.
+1. Algorithmically generating a set of NFTs with tiered rarity structure.

 2. Hosting the image and metadata for the generated NFT set on Github.